mtlynch/mtlynch.io/_posts/2017-08-06-sia-nextcloud.md

 - docker
 ---

 In today's post, I'm going to show you how to set up your own cloud storage web app, similar to Dropbox or Google Drive, but with substantially lower costs.
 This solution provides cloud storage at ~$0.60 per TB per month.
-This is a very low cost for storage, considering Dropbox charges $8.25 per month for 1 TB, and Google Drive charges $10 per month.
+This is a very competitive price, considering the same storage would cost $8.25 per month on Dropbox and $10 per month on Google Drive.

 [![Completed Nextcloud install](/images/sia-nextcloud/nextcloud-complete.png)](/images/sia-nextcloud/nextcloud-complete.png){: .align-center}